2nd Scottish Parliament

 This is a list of members (MSPs) returned to the second Scottish Parliament at the 2003 Scottish Parliament election.
 Of the 129 members, 73 were elected from first past the post constituencies with a further 56 members being returned from eight regions, each electing seven MSPs as a form of mixed member proportional representation.

-The 2nd Scottish Parliament produced a second hung parliament and became colloquially known as the Rainbow Parliament.
+The 2nd Scottish Parliament became colloquially known as the Rainbow Parliament.
 This was due to the 2003 election producing a result whereby the incoming members represented the largest number of political parties, with wide-ranging views from across the political spectrum, to be elected at a national level in Scotland.
 The governing Labour – Liberal Democrat coalition continued in government for a second term.